 See our CAJ page for a preview of the current issue and submission guidelines.

-The NewsNet is our weekly email bulletin that keeps our members and subscribers up-to-date on the latest news and events of interest to the mountain community.
-It’s all about mountain related news and events, ACC national and regional news and events, grants and discount offers.
+The Dispatch is our bi-weekly email bulletin newsletter that keeps our members and subscribers up-to-date on the latest news and events of interest to the mountain community.
+It’s all about mountain-related news and events, ACC national and regional news and events, grants and discount offers.
 We cover, unusual climbing or ski conditions, announcements of new guidebooks, career and volunteer postings, mountain culture, access, environment and much more.

-Our NewsNet page will tell you more, including how to sign up (ACC membership is not required).
+Our Dispatch page will tell you more, including how to sign up (ACC membership is not required).

 Biographies of people who have made a difference in Canadian mountaineering

 Launched in 1999, the Summit Series was created with an aim to recognize and celebrate the accomplishments of exceptional individuals who have, through their achievements as explorers, mountaineers, volunteers, outfitters and storytellers, helped define and shape Canada’s unique mountain community.With recognition paid also to the exceptionally unselfish actions of Canada’s elite public safety professionals and the members of the Association of Canadian Mountain Guides, Summit Series booklets capture the soul of Canada’s mountain community as they strengthen the understanding and appreciation of Canada’s unique mountain heritage.
 The history recorded and the stories shared in these pages help to establish a uniquely Canadian sense of place by shaping how we view our very special and precious mountain landscapes.

 Input your search keywords and press Enter.